makersacademy/takeaway-challenge/docs/review.md

 ## Personal details and tokens on GitHub
-Your phone/sid/auth_token should never be committed to GitHub. see https://help.github.com/articles/remove-sensitive-data/ to remove them.
-Prefer ENV variables and possibly also the dotenv gem in order to avoid this in future.
+Your phone/sid/auth_token should never be committed to GitHub.
+See https://help.github.com/articles/remove-sensitive-data/ to remove them.
+Prefer ENV variables and we recommend the [dotenv gem](https://github.com/bkeepers/dotenv) for managing them.

 ## Explore the language for solutions to common problems